BLOCXTECH/sentinel/README.md

     * * * * * cd /path/to/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### Test Configuration

-Test the config by running tests:

-    $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with blocxd and the installation is complete

 ## Configuration

 Configuration is done via environment variables.
 Example: